 - A plan of how you’re going to get there

-The most productive teams are created when a business manages to align its own goals with the personal goals of the people working in the business.
-PDPs will help your team members clarify what they’re really looking to achieve, giving you the information you need to make that alignment.
+The most productive teams are created when a business manages to align its long-term goals with the personal goals of the people working in the business.
+PDPs will help your team members define their ideal professional development, what they’re really looking to achieve, giving you the information you need to make that alignment.

 More importantly, if your team members aren’t growing, they’re leaving.
-The ability to develop the people who work there is the single biggest factor in a business’ ability to retain employees.
+The ability to develop their people is the single biggest factor in a business’ ability to retain employees.
 People have a pretty good sense of whether they’re stagnating.

 PDPs also help you assess a crucial aspect of any great team member: their commitment to their own ambition.
 For me, how serious someone is about their own goals and ambitions is often a deciding factor in whether or not someone is "right" for the company.